ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 for more information.

 .. note::
-    **When to define organisation in the Default community:** The **Default community** can include organisations as any other community.
+    **When to define organisations in the Default community:** The **Default community** can include organisations as any other community.
 It is advised however that organisations are added to this only in cases where testing activities are very limited or in case of proof-of-concepts.
 In most scenarios where a set of organisations need to execute tests that need to be followed up by administrators they would be better served by a dedicated community.
 This allows you to delegate management, configuration and support tasks to the community's administrators and allow for easier use as